endlessm/eos-image-builder/README.md

 the bootloader, adds content, and creates output images.
 This stage has an internal loop which creates images for each personality.
 After completing the image, a 2nd set of images for use in a 2 disk setup is created.
+After the images are created for each personality, they're immediately published to the remote image server.

 publish stage
 -------------

-This stage publishes the final images to a place where they can be accessed by developers/users.
+This stage does a final publishing of the output directory to the remote image server.

 error stage
 -----------